Panoramio: History

 Panoramio was started in the summer of 2005 by Spanish entrepreneurs Joaquín Cuenca Abela and Eduardo Manchón Aguilar.
-It was officially launched on October 3, 2005, and by March 19, 2007 it had archived over 1 million user submitted photographs.
-Three months later, on June 27, 2007 the number of photos reached two million.
-After a further four months, on October 25, 2007 the number of archived photos reached five million.
+It was officially launched on October 3, 2005, and by March 19, 2007, it had archived over 1 million user submitted photographs.
+Three months later, on June 27, 2007, the number of photos reached two million.
+After a further four months, on October 25, 2007, the number of archived photos reached five million.

 In October 2006 Google began approaches to acquire the company, but they were rebuffed.
-However, on May 30, 2007 Google announced plans to acquire the website, and that was completed in July 2007.
+However, on May 30, 2007, Google announced plans to acquire the website; this was completed in July 2007.

 Manchón left the company in January 2010 to focus on a new project.
 He was replaced by Gerard Sanz Viñas.
 Cuenca left the company in May 2010.

 In May 2015 the number of uploaded photos (including deleted objects) exceeded 120 million.
 By October 8, 2016, 94,370,531 photos had been uploaded by 4,159,004 users, resulting in a total of 75,640,891,592 image views.

 Further developments

 On September 16, 2014, Google announced that it intended to close Panoramio and migrate it to Google Maps Views.
 During the migration, features such as comments, favorite photographers and groups would disappear.

 On September 23, 2014, Panoramio's founders launched a petition entitled "Google: Keep The Panoramio Community Alive", requesting that Google refrain from closing Panoramio.
 It received 10,512 supporters.
 On June 2, 2015, Google announced that it would continue to operate Panoramio until a better solution could be developed.
 The announcement, by Google's James Therrien, stated:

 Among Google's geo-imagery efforts, we strive to balance what makes sense for you, the pro or enthusiast photographer, with the needs of consumers.
 Achieving this balance can be a challenge, especially when publishing tools are managed under separate products, such as Panoramio, Views, Google+ and Google Maps.
 So today, after listening to community feedback about the future of the platform, we're pleased to let you know that there won't be any immediate changes to Panoramio.
 Instead of aligning the community with Views, we've gone back to the drawing board to work on a more integrated solution that supports you and your content directly within Google Maps.
 We'll be taking the necessary time to get this right as we build a solution that strives to meet the majority of your needs.
 Thanks for your input, and for your patience in the year ahead.

-On January 30, 2016 another petition was launched by Stuart Smith, a Panoramio user from Australia, to request Google to maintain the site.
+On January 30, 2016, another petition was launched by Stuart Smith, a Panoramio user from Australia, to request Google to maintain the site.
 It received over 1,500 supporters.
-Despite the continuing popularity of the site and both petitions, Google announced on October 5, 2016 that they had decided to close Panoramio on November 4, 2016.
+Despite the continuing popularity of the site and both petitions, Google announced on October 5, 2016, that they had decided to close Panoramio on November 4, 2016.
 Users were able to access their photos in Panoramio for a year, but were unable to add new photos, likes, or comments.